eberban/eberban/books/tour/src/from_scratch/step2/time.md

 >     fia be ba blu din
 > ```

 We make a predicate to retreive an anchor path since it being handled with a property makes it a bit tricky to use.

-> zvor: `[E:blu din]` is an anchor path.
+> zvor: `[E:blu din]` is a focus span.
 > ```
 > po zvor ke be
 > mai